-Review of Beyond, Mercedes Lackey’s Novel
+Review of Beyond, Mercedes Lackey’s Novel – Portals and Great Escapes

 Are you wondering if Beyond, Mercedes Lackey’s first Founding of Valdemar book is worth reading?
-If so, you’re in the right place.

 If the prisoners in The Great Escape were the entire population of a duchy and the Gestapo were the evil East Empire, you’d get an approximation of Beyond, Mercedes Lackey’s first Founding of Valdemar book.
+Except this novel has a happy ending.

 The Great Escape meets The Scarlet Pimpernel.